The 20 Best Preaxial Polydactyly Type 1 Doctors Near Me in Ohio, US

 English

-William Seitz is a Hand Surgeon in Cleveland, Ohio.
+William Seitz is a Hand Surgeon practicing medicine in Cleveland, Ohio.
 Dr. Seitz is rated as an Experienced provider by MediFind in the treatment of Preaxial Polydactyly Type 1.
-His top areas of expertise are Carpal Tunnel Syndrome, Mononeuritis Multiplex, Osteoarthritis, Trigger Thumb, and Tenotomy.
+He is also highly rated in 24 other conditions, according to our data.
+His clinical expertise encompasses Carpal Tunnel Syndrome, Mononeuritis Multiplex, Osteoarthritis, Trigger Thumb, and Tenotomy.

 Experienced in Preaxial Polydactyly Type 1